satyajitakale/Cbanking/README.md

-# Banking system using C
+# Banking System Software using C

 Developed Banking system using C and File Database.